 The Company has designed and implemented an audit and reporting system that: (1) measures the effectiveness of the Company’s Programs; (2) indicates any need for remedial action; (3) determines the degree to which objectives have been attained; (4) determines whether protected individuals have had the opportunity to participate in all company-sponsored activities; (5) measures compliance with the Programs’ specific obligations; and (6) documents the actions taken.
 If any Program is found to be deficient, the Company will undertake necessary action to bring the Program into compliance.

-Andrew Doyle, Chief Human Resource Officer, is the Company’s Affirmative Action Administrator and has overall responsibility for the implementation of the Company’s Programs.
+Andy Doyle, Executive Vice President and Chief Human Resource Officer, is the Company’s Affirmative Action Administrator and has overall responsibility for the implementation of the Company’s Programs.
 The Programs covering individuals with disabilities and protected veterans are available to employees and applicants for employment, upon request, during regularly scheduled business hours.
 Any employee or applicant with a disability that needs this Policy Statement in a different format to ensure accessibility and understanding should contact the Affirmative Action Administrator.

 Click the links below to learn more about Affirmative Action and Pay Transparency Nondiscrimination: